synergycodes/ng-diagram/packages/ng-diagram/api-report/ng-diagram.api.md

     getBoundingClientRect(): DOMRect;
     // (undocumented)
     getEdgeTemplate(edgeType: Edge['type']): Type<NgDiagramEdgeTemplate<any>> | null;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "ng-diagram" does not have an export "nodeTemplateMap" getNodeTemplate(nodeType: Node_2['type']): Type<NgDiagramNodeTemplate<any, SimpleNode<any>>> | Type<NgDiagramGroupNodeTemplate<any>> | null;
+    getNodeTemplate(nodeType: Node_2['type']): Type<NgDiagramNodeTemplate<any, SimpleNode<any>>> | Type<NgDiagramGroupNodeTemplate<any>> | null;
     groupMembershipChanged: EventEmitter<GroupMembershipChangedEvent>;
     // (undocumented)